sphinx-contrib/exceltable/doc/index.rst

 Exceltable
 ==========
 Module ``sphinxcontrib.exceltable`` is an extension for Sphinx_, that adds support for including spreadsheets, or part of them, into Sphinx document.
-It has been tested to run on both Python 2.7 and 3.4
+It has been tested to run with 3.8 - 3.10

 This is document describes :ref:`how to install <setup>`, :ref:`use <usage>` and :ref:`contribute to the development <devel>` of the :mod:`sphinxcontrib.exceltable` module.